btuhany/GameEngine/OpenGLGameEngine/GameEngine/doc/Notes.md

 - Key release state is broken
 - Mesh Renderers should be initialized before the start

+08.24
 TODO: Create a RenderableObject base class that contains a Renderer an calls Render() function

+02.09.24
+TODO:
+- Create a ModelEntity class and render models with model entity, than refactor classes
+- Refactor scene render handling